Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

 You can read more about Keeper Security in my detailed review of the software here.

-LastPass is the best password manager for individual and families regardless of which device they use.
+LastPass is the best password manager for individuals and families regardless of which web browser or mobile devices they use.

 But when it comes to serving small business owners, the tool lags behind Dashlane and Keeper.
 Also, it’s a bit expensive, too.